VIDA-NYU/reprozip/docs/troubleshooting.rst

 Troubleshooting
 ***************

 The best way to start solving an issue in ReproZip is probably to look at the log messages.
-These messages are not displayed by default when running ReproZip, but you can use the ``--verbose`` (or ``-v``) flag to display them.
+Some messages are not displayed by default when running ReproZip, but you can use the ``--verbose`` (or ``-v``) flag to display them.
 In addition, all the log messages are stored under ``$HOME/.reprozip/log``.

+Please feel free to contact us at reprozip-users@vgc.poly.edu if you encounter issues while using ReproZip.

 ------------